rvjc/free-mandelbrot/README.md

 When both coordinates are identical, this implies a zoom rectangle width and height of ONE (zero widths and heights are not possible in this instance).

+## Challenge

+In the best spirit of educational programming, here are a few challenges